Skip to main content

 Changing the order in which test cases will be executed by a tester

-By default the test cases are shown in the same order as on test cases page , when we are running them under a test plan.
+By default the test cases are shown in the same order as on test cases page, when we are running them under a test plan.

-Now a tester, if required, can change the order in which test cases are to be executed as per their convenience.
+A tester can change the order in which test cases are to be executed as per their convenience.

 Test Case View Pane